vjeantet/goDashing/README.md

 * Works out of the box, no server, runtime or dependency requiered.
 * Use premade widgets, or fully create your own with css, html, and js.
-* Push Data from JIRA to your dashboard with a html attribute
+* Pull Data from JIRA to your dashboard with a html attribute.
-* Auto-schedule and execute any script/binary file to feed data to your dashboard.
+* Schedule and execute any script/binary file to feed data to your dashboard.
 * Use the API to push data to your dashboards.

 This dashing project was created at Shopify for displaying custom dashboards on TVs around the office.